BuilderIO/builder/examples/astro-solidjs/README.md

 npm run dev
 ```

-3. Create an account with [Builder.io](https://builder.io/) if yuo don't already.
+3. Create an account with [Builder.io](https://builder.io/) if you don't already.

 4. Log into your account at [builder.io/login](https://builder.io/login)